lingyeungb/lingyeungb.github.io/_drafts/ghost-0-7.markdown

 Questions?
 Comments?
 Send us a tweet [@TryGhost](https://twitter.com/tryghost)

-Oh, and yes ÔÇô you can safely delete this draft post!
+Oh, and yes – you can safely delete this draft post!